ember-learn/ember-blog/content/the-ember-times-issue-203.md

 ## [Migrate ember-data models to Octane 📓](https://dev.to/michalbryxi/migrate-ember-data-models-to-octane-ipb)

-In case you haven't had a chnace to check it out, you might want to look at a super helpful new blog post by [Michal Bryxí (@MichalBryxi)](https://github.com/MichalBryxi) about how to migrate Ember Data models to Octane syntax given that codemods don't support this area of conversion.
+In case you haven't had a chance to check it out, you might want to look at a super helpful new blog post by [Michal Bryxí (@MichalBryxi)](https://github.com/MichalBryxi) about how to migrate Ember Data models to Octane syntax given that codemods don't support this area of conversion.

 Give [the post](https://dev.to/michalbryxi/migrate-ember-data-models-to-octane-ipb) a read today!